The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 - and in al-Qasas, even his absent name still lets an atmosphere of recovered measure float through.

-Shuʿayb is therefore not a prophet “of commerce” in any reductive sense.
+Shuʿayb (peace be upon him) is therefore not a prophet “of commerce” in any reductive sense.
 He is a prophet of the calibration of the world.
 Through him, the Quran reminds us that just measure is never purely technical.
-It always reveals something deeper: the direction of the heart, the shape of society, the truth of speech, and the presence — or absence — of the hereafter in earthly life.
+It always reveals something deeper: the direction of the heart, the shape of society, the truth of speech, and the presence, or absence, of the hereafter in earthly life.

-The Quran does not repeat Shuʿayb.
+The Quran does not repeat Shuʿayb (peace be upon him).
 It uses him to readjust the balance of each surah.

 Summary: the Shuʿaybian repertoire across the surahs